trekonom/countryscales/README.md

   guides(fill = "none")
 ```

-As another example, let’s look at formatting a chart according to German
-style conventions, where a dot (`.`) is used as the big mark.

-You can use the `countryscales` package to get this result with the
+With the `countryscales` package we can use the `scale_x/y_xxx_locale`
-`scale_x/y_xxx_locale` and `label_xxx_locale` functions like so:
+and `label_xxx_locale` functions to add labels and format the axis of
+the base plot according to German style conventions like this:

 ``` r
 base +